Agrofert: History

 Agrofert was founded by Czech state company Petrimex (where Andrej Babiš worked as salesman), on January 25, 1993, and in its current form on July 1, 2000.
 The company was founded in 1993 by Petrimex.
-Andrej Babiš was its CEO until January 2014 when he became Finance Minister of the Czech Republic, and also its sole owner until 2017.
+Andrej Babiš has directed the conglomerate until January 2014 and owned it until 2017, he was forced to transfer ownership of the company to two trust funds AB private trust I and AB private trust II controlled by his family and lawyers in order to comply with the new conflict of interest legislation passed by the Parliament.